nasa/pvslib/matrices/generic_matrices/README.md

 The mapping to and from these representations are defined by eval_vec, eval_mat, abstract_vec, and abstract_mat.
 These functions are declared as
 `CONVERSIONS` allowing us to use the forms interchangeably.
 We may also use the common shorthand functions eval and abstract.

-Please note, the list represetation will only aid in evaluation if the underlying type itself is evaluable.
+Please note, the list representation will only aid in evaluation if the underlying type itself is evaluable.

 ### Example